 I never, in my wildest dreams, could have foreseen that I would meet and be represented by such kind, professional, supportive, (I could go on) people as the people that I came in contact with who represent your office.
 Literally, every single one of them!
 I somehow chose your firm, out of all of them out there, and I could not be happier to be so wrong regarding my initial incorrect stereotype about big Personal Injury law firms.
 I have made sure that everyone I know is aware of my experience with Steinger, Iscoe, and Greene, and I have let it be known that if they should ever be in the need of legal representation, there is no better phone call to make.
 Thank you so very much and please extend my sincerest thanks to Christina and the wonderful team that I had.

-Your best option is to work with one of our Miami car accident attorneys.
+Your best option is to work with one of our Miami car injury attorneys.
 While you are recuperating from your injuries, they will handle the legwork and help you with your claim.
-Our attorneys have decades of experience handling personal injury cases involving reckless drivers.
+Our Miami attorneys have decades of experience handling injury cases involving reckless drivers.
 While you are on the mend, they will:

 When you allow Steinger, Iscoe & Greene to represent you, you can be certain your case will be handled with the utmost care.
-We will handle the important details of your Miami personal injury case so you can focus on what’s most important healing and moving forward with your life.
+We will handle the important details of your Miami car accident case so you can focus on what’s most important healing and moving forward with your life.

 In the State of Florida, a “broadside” auto accident refers to a situation where one vehicle was struck along the side length of the vehicle, where the entry doors are usually found.